SpectraL519/cpp-ap/docs/tutorial.md

 <br />

-#### 7. Value actions - Function performed after parsing an argument's value.
+#### 8. value actions - Functions that are called after parsing an argument's value.
 Actions are represented as functions, which take the argument's value as an argument.
 The available action types are:

 - `observe` actions | `void(const value_type&)` - applied to the parsed value.
 No value is returned - this action type is used to perform some logic on the parsed value without modifying it.